sourjuba/hello-world/README.md

 # hello-world
-storage location for ideas, resources, blood, sweat and tears new programmer going through the ropes
+storage location for ideas, resources, blood, sweat and tears;
+new programmer going through the ropes